ChrisPaladino/PythonRPGUtilities/ker_nethalas_manager/docs/Ker+Nethalas+-+Gravebound+Edition.md

 Tier 3: Sword & Board
 1 Standard Action.
-Requires a melee attack check and an equipped shield You overwhelm your opponent, �irst with your weapon and then your shield.
+Requires a melee attack check and an equipped shield You overwhelm your opponent, first with your weapon and then your shield.
 If your weapon strike hits, you can immediately make a free attack that deals D4 Bludgeoning damage.

 Tier 4: Battle Form
 Passive